Monday – Friday 10:00am – 5:00pm and one hour prior to showtime.

 Address: 72 S. Main St., Homer, NY 13077

 All seating at Center for the Arts concerts and performances is by General Admission.

 The house opens one hour prior to showtime.
-That means, if your show says it starts at 8:00pm, then the theater opens at 7:00pm.
+This means, if your show says it starts at 8:00pm, then the theater doors open at 7:00pm.
 We’re usually pretty sharp about this policy, in the sake of fairness.

 The Center does not offer refunds or exchanges.
 All sales are final.

 Please confirm your order carefully at time of purchase.
-We are empathetic to your life events, and personal tragedies that sometimes result in being unable to attend a show after you’ve purchased tickets.
-This is why we offer cancellation insurance as part of the checkout process.
+We are empathetic to your life events that sometimes results in being unable to attend a show after you’ve purchased tickets.
+We also offer cancellation insurance as part of the online checkout process.

 Tickets cannot be reserved without payment.

 Cash, Checks, Visa, Mastercard, Discover, Amex are accepted.

 Unless tickets are purchased in person at the Box Office or Printed At Home, tickets will be held under the purchaser’s name for pick up at the Box Office.